 A history lesson

-When it comes to country code extensions, .tv is one of the best.
+When it comes to country code extensions, the .tv extension is one of the most talked about.
+A repurposed country code extension that represents Tuvalu and all things media.

-Now .tv is the country code for the tiny island nation of TUVALU the world’s smallest country.
+The .tv extension is the country code for the tiny island nation of TUVALU the world’s smallest country.

 Tuvalu is a Polynesian island nation located midway between Hawaii and Australia.
 In the mid 1980’s two letter extensions known as country codes were assigned to every country.
 Tuvalu struck gold being allotted .tv.